Talysh National Movement: History

-Movement goals
+Goals

-The Talysh National Movement stands for the Talysh region with regional joint administration within the borders of Azerbaijan.
-This requires decentralization of power in order to promote fairer representation of minority groups, as well as to guarantee cultural and linguistic freedoms.
+The Talysh National Movement advocates for regional autonomy for Talish within Azerbaijan.
+This calls for decentralization of power to promote more equitable representation of minority groups and guarantee cultural and linguistic freedoms.

-On 15 July 2018, a group of young activists, together with Alikram Hummatov, formed the government of the Talysh-Mughan Autonomous Republic in exile.
-The TNM government sends letters and statements to international organizations, states and world human rights organizations to reflect the position of the Talysh in the country.
-It also calls on the Azerbaijani government to end discrimination against Talysh people, demands that the Talysh language be taught in schools and that Talysh people can earn their living in their own country, and not be forced to leave abroad.
-All ministers of the government of the Talysh-Mughan Autonomous Republic live in exile, in countries such as the Netherlands.
+On 15 July 2018, a group of young activists, together with Alikram Hummatov, formed the government of the Talysh-Mughan Autonomous Republic in exile, largely based in the Netherlands.
+The government in exile sends letters and statements to international organizations, governments, and global human rights organizations to reflect the position of the Talysh people in Azerbaijan.
+It also calls on the Azerbaijani government to end discrimination against the Talysh people, demands that the Talysh language be taught in schools and that Talysh people be able to earn a living in their homeland rather than be forced to emigrate.